ntop/ntopng/doc/nedge/src/routing.rst

   Routing policy configuration

-By tweaking gateways priorities, it's possbile to effectively implement the **load balacing** and **failover** between multiple the gateways.
+By tweaking gateways priorities, it's possible to effectively implement the **load balancing** and **failover** between multiple the gateways.
 In particular, when some gateways have the same priority the traffic will be *load balanced* between them.
 When one gateway has lower priority then another, the gateways will work in a *failover* fashion where the gateway